A spherical extension theorem and applications in positive characteristic: A new incidence theorem

 Let $\mathcal{P}$ be a set of points in $\mathbb{F}_q^d$ and $\Pi$ be a set of hyperplanes in $\mathbb{F}_q^d$.
 Let $I(\mathcal{P}, \Pi)$ be the number of incidences between $\mathcal{P}$ and $\Pi$, i.e.

 It is well-known that

-A proof can be found in \cite{vinhline} or \cite{line} in the language of block designs from 1980s.
+A proof can be found in \cite{vinhline} or \cite{line} in the language of block designs from the 1980s.

 For incidence bounds of this type, the value $\frac{|\mathcal{P}||\Pi|}{q}$ is understood as the expected number or the main term, and the value $q^{\frac{d-1}{2}}|\mathcal{P}|^{1/2}|\Pi|^{1/2}$ is the error term.
-There are several examples that show that the error term can not be improved.
+There are several examples that show that the error term cannot be improved.
 Let us have a brief discussion here.

 \begin{example} Assume that $q\equiv 1\mod 4$ and $d$ is odd, there exist sets $\mathcal{P}$ and $\Pi$ such that $|\mathcal{P}|=|\Pi|=q^{\frac{d-1}{2}}$ and $I(\mathcal{P}, \Pi)=q^{\frac{d-1}{2}}|\mathcal{P}|^{1/2}|\Pi|^{1/2}$.
 Indeed, it has been proved in \cite{hart} that if either $d$ is even and $q\equiv 1\mod 4$ or $d-1=4k$, then there exist $\frac{d-1}{2}$ vectors $\{v_1, \ldots, v_{\frac{d-1}{2}}\}$ in $\mathbb{F}_q^{d-1}$, which are linearly independent, and $v_i\cdot v_j=0$ for all $i, j$.
 Let $A=\mathtt{Span}\bigg(v_1, \ldots, v_{\frac{d-1}{2}}\bigg)\subset\mathbb{F}_q^{d-1}$.
 Then we have $|A|=q^{\frac{d-1}{2}}$.
 Given $\lambda\in \mathbb{F}_q\setminus \{0\}$, define $\mathcal{P}=A\times \{\lambda\}$ and $\Pi$ being the set of hyperplanes defined by the equation $a_1x_1+\cdots+a_{d-1}x_{d-1}+\lambda x_d=\lambda^2$ with $(a_1, \ldots, a_{d-1})\in A$.
 Since $||a-b||=0$ and $||a||=||b||=0$ for all $a, b\in A$, we have $a\cdot b=0.$ Hence, the number of incidences between $\mathcal{P}$ and $\Pi$ is $|\mathcal{P}||\Pi|=q^{\frac{d-1}{2}}|\mathcal{P}|^{1/2}|\Pi|^{1/2}$. \end{example} In the same argument of Example \ref{Ex2.1}, we also have the following. \begin{example} Assume that $q\equiv 3\mod 4$ and $d=4k+1$, $k\in \mathbb{N}.$ Then there exist sets $\mathcal{P}$ and $\Pi$ with $|\mathcal{P}|=|\Pi|=q^{\frac{d-1}{2}}$ such that $I(\mathcal{P}, \Pi)=q^{\frac{d-1}{2}}|\mathcal{P}|^{1/2}|\Pi|^{1/2}$. \end{example}